Fitch upgrades Turkey to investment grade

 UPGRADE SEEN AS OVERDUE

-Finance Minister Mehmet Simsek said the upgrade would have a positive impact on risk perception and boost capital inflows and the country's growth performance.
+Finance Minister Mehmet Simsek said the upgrade would have a positive impact on risk perceptions and boost capital inflows and the country's growth performance.

 The economy grew 8.5 percent last year but growth is expected to slow sharply to 3.5 percent this year as domestic demand weakens, prompting the central bank to ease monetary policy.